glmn/WBTracker/README.md

 ```
 - Fill <code>keywords</code> table with your keywords
 - Fill <code>products</code> table with your products SKUs
-- You are ready to go, just type <code>node index</code> in your terminal
+- You are ready to go, just type <code>npm run scan</code> in your terminal

 #### How to watch positions data?
 Not implemented yet :laughing: Use your SQL skills to gather cool analytics